Lyubomir Ivanov (explorer)

 Lyubomir Ivanov (Любомир Иванов, born 7 October 1952 in Sofia) is a Bulgarian scientist, non-governmental activist, and Antarctic explorer.
-He is a graduate of the St. Kliment Ohridski University of Sofia with M.S. degree in mathematics in 1977, earned his PhD from Sofia University in 1980 under the direction of Dimiter Skordev, with a dissertation entitled Iterative Operative Spaces, and was the 1987 winner of Acad.
+He is a graduate of the St. Kliment Ohridski University of Sofia with M.S. degree in mathematics in 1977.
+He earned his PhD from Sofia University in 1980, under the direction of Dimiter Skordev with a dissertation titled Iterative Operative Spaces, and was the 1987 winner of Acad.
 Nikola Obreshkov Prize, the highest Bulgarian award in mathematics.

 Academic and NGO work

-Appointed head of the Department of Mathematical Logic at the Institute of Mathematics and Informatics, Bulgarian Academy of Sciences in 1990, Dr Ivanov has since helped found the Atlantic Club of Bulgaria, in which he held the position of chairman from 2001 to 2009.
-In 1994 he founded the Manfred Wörner Foundation, an organisation dedicated to trans-atlantic co-operation.
-Member of the Streit Council Advisory Board, Washington, DC since 2006.
-Founding Chairman, Antarctic Place-names Commission since 1994.
-He authored the modern Bulgarian system for Romanization of Cyrillic alphabet, adopted also for official use both by UN, and by the US and UK.
+Appointed head of the Department of Mathematical Logic at the Institute of Mathematics and Informatics, Bulgarian Academy of Sciences in 1990, Ivanov has since helped found the Atlantic Club of Bulgaria, in which he held the position of chairman from 2001 to 2009.
+In 1994, he founded the Manfred Wörner Foundation, an organisation dedicated to trans-atlantic co-operation.
+He was a member of the Streit Council Advisory Board, Washington, DC since 2006 and, founding Chairman, Antarctic Place-names Commission since 1994.
+He authored the modern Bulgarian system for Romanization of Cyrillic alphabet, adopted also for official use both by UN, and also by the US and UK.

-In the course of his work for, among others, the Atlantic Club of Bulgaria, Dr Ivanov has given interviews to various news outlets, at times espousing views that NATO must expand eastwards due to a deficit in its military capacity.
+In the course of his work for, among others, the Atlantic Club of Bulgaria, Ivanov has given interviews to various news outlets, at times espousing views that NATO must expand eastwards due to a deficit in its military capacity.